zowe/zowe-explorer-vscode/docs/README-Conformance.md

 ### General Extension

-General conformance criteria for all VS Code extensions that add new capabilities to Zowe Explorer.
+General conformance criteria for all extensions that add new capabilities to Zowe Explorer.

 <table rules="all">
  <thead>